scholarslab/praxis/_posts/meeting_notes/2015-08-29-charter-whiteboard.md

 **bold** word because Markdown does not support underline, longer dashes are `&mdash;` rather than two hyphens, and the sub-list under "How we present ourselves to others" is represented as quotes.

+(transcribed James P. Ascher, Aug 29, 2015, revised for the web Oct 7, 2015)

 ##Transcription